roinaveiro/ACRA_spam_experiment/2GWIExperiments/README.md

 * m: mc size
 * q: division ratio Test and Train set
 * nWords: number of words for dictionary
+* lingEnron: set to 1 to use Ling and 2 to use Enron (default: 1)
 ```
 python 2GWI-LingEnron.py
 ```